Meet our staff

 Having grown up witnessing the depletion of natural resources in her country, Suzanne pursued a graduate degree in environmental geochemistry to take an active role in protecting nature and all its inhabitants.
 Suzanne made the leap from working in the corporate sector in the U.S. to the environmental sector with her move to Canada in 2008.
 After working in energy conservation on demand-side management projects, she moved to an operational role utilizing her analytical background and corporate experience to help deliver outcomes more effectively.
 At Environmental Defence, she oversees the internal operations and leads the public engagement strategy.

 Tim grew up on the shores of Lake Huron and acquired his love of nature there.
-Tim has led the protection of wild areas and reform of forest and land use practices in Canada for over 20 years.
-Most recently he helped lead the negotiation and implementation of the Canadian Boreal Forest Agreement, a collaboration of 21 forest companies and nine environmental organizations, covering 76 million hectares of public land.
-He was National Conservation Director of Canadian Parks and Wilderness Society, and worked as a project manager for WWF Central America and then as the National Conservation Director of Canadian Parks and Wilderness Society.
+Tim has led the protection of wild areas and reform of forest and land use practices in Canada for over 25 years.
+He started his career as the Ontario Coordinator of WWF’s Endangered Spaces Campaign, worked as a regional Executive Director for the Canadian Parks and Wilderness Society (CPAWS), as a project manager for WWF Central America and then as the National Conservation Director of Canadian Parks and Wilderness Society.
 Most recently Tim was the Program Director at the Ivey Foundation.
 Tim is currently a member of the board of directors of the Cornerstone Standards Council, Evidence for Democracy, Blue Green Canada, Oil Sands Advisory Group (Alberta) and Ontario’s Great Lakes Guardian Council.
-Tim holds a HB.Sc. from Wilfrid Laurier University and a M.Sc. from the University of Toronto.
+Tim holds a H.BSc. from Wilfrid Laurier University and a M.Sc. from the University of Toronto.
 Read Tim’s blogs here.

 NOT PICTURED: Carlos White, IT Manager; Mary Ford, Operations, HR Manager